Skip to main content

 Not all pre-emergent products work the same way, and the right choice depends on what else you're trying to accomplish in your lawn this season.
 The four active ingredients homeowners are most likely to encounter:

-Prodiamine is the workhorse professional pre-emergent.
+Is the workhorse professional pre-emergent.
 It provides 3 to 5 months of crabgrass control from a single spring application, which means one well-timed application in late April typically protects the lawn through the entire summer crabgrass pressure window.
 Prodiamine is the most cost-effective per square foot of coverage and the most forgiving on application timing, but it has a critical limitation for some homeowners: prodiamine prevents grass seed germination just as effectively as it prevents crabgrass germination.
 If you're planning to overseed, repair bare spots, or install seed this spring or summer, prodiamine is the wrong choice.

-Dithiopyr is the most commonly recommended product for homeowners who need both pre-emergent and early-post-emergent control.
+Is the most commonly recommended product for homeowners who need both pre-emergent and early-post-emergent control.
 Dithiopyr will stop crabgrass seeds from germinating and will also kill very young crabgrass seedlings (up to about 1-leaf stage) that have already germinated.
 This wider effective window is valuable for homeowners who realize they're slightly late on timing — dithiopyr can rescue an application that would have been useless with prodiamine.
 Dithiopyr also has a shorter soil residual than prodiamine, which means it interferes less with fall overseeding plans.
 For Connecticut homeowners wanting dithiopyr combined with spring fertilizer in a single application, Grillo Services in Milford carries 18-0-4 weed and feed with .164% Dimension dithiopyr crabgrass preventer in 40 lb bags.

-Pendimethalin is widely available in homeowner products including the standard Scotts Step 1 lineup.
+Is widely available in homeowner products including the standard Scotts Step 1 lineup.
 It's effective but has a shorter residual than prodiamine, which means it may need a second application in midsummer to maintain control through August and September.
 For homeowners who follow the four-step Scotts schedule, pendimethalin is what they're getting and it works adequately within that program.

-Mesotrione (sold as Tenacity in professional formulations and bundled into some homeowner products) is unusual because it can be applied at the same time as new grass seed without preventing seed germination of desirable cool-season grasses.
+Sold as Tenacity in professional formulations and bundled into some homeowner products, is unusual because it can be applied at the same time as new grass seed without preventing seed germination of desirable cool-season grasses.
 This makes mesotrione the right choice for homeowners doing spring lawn renovation — seeding bare spots or overseeding thin areas while still providing some pre-emergent protection.
 Mesotrione's pre-emergent effect is shorter and somewhat less complete than prodiamine or dithiopyr, but for renovation scenarios it's the only option that doesn't force a choice between weed control and seeding.
 For Connecticut homeowners installing new sod or seeding this spring, Grillo Services carries a mesotrione-based starter fertilizer (21-22-4) with crabgrass preventer — the rare combination of high-phosphorus starter fertilizer with grass-seed-safe pre-emergent.

 For a Connecticut homeowner with an established lawn and no plans to seed this spring, prodiamine or dithiopyr applied in late April is the highest-value choice.
 For a homeowner planning to fix bare spots or overseed thin areas, mesotrione is the only viable pre-emergent option.
 For a homeowner who realizes in early May that they're late on timing, dithiopyr is the rescue product.